Bad Bunny says he will bring his culture to 2026 Super Bowl halftime performance

 Before the game, Green Day will play a set to celebrate the 60th anniversary of the Super Bowl.
 The band, which has its roots in the Bay Area, plans to “Get loud!” according to lead singer Billie Joe Armstrong.

 In a historic first, the halftime show will include a multilingual signing program featuring Puerto Rican Sign Language, led by interpreter Celimar Rivera Cosme.
-She was also the interpreter for his landmark residency in Puerto Rico last year that drew more than half a million fans.
+She was also the interpreter for Bad Bunny's landmark residency in Puerto Rico last year that drew more than half a million fans.

 All signed performances for the pregame and halftime shows will be presented in collaboration with Alexis Kashar of LOVE SIGN and Howard Rosenblum of Deaf Equality.